 How To Prevent Dog Attacks?

-Standing still in front of your dog is better when you discover aggressive behavior.
+Standing still before your dog is better when you discover aggressive behavior.
 Do not run away.
 When you run, it seems you provoke him to attack you more, while your dog will stop attacking when standing still.

-If you find yourself in a situation where two dogs are fighting, or one dog is aggressively approaching, it can be tempting to try to run away.
+If you find yourself in a situation where two dogs are fighting or one dog is aggressively approaching, it can be tempting to try to run away.
 However, this can escalate the situation and make it more dangerous.
 Instead, it is important to stand still and avoid making any sudden movements.
-This can help prevent the dogs from becoming more aggressive and may give you time to safely remove yourself from the situation.
+This can help prevent the dogs from becoming more aggressive and may give you quality time to remove yourself from the situation safely.

 It is better to hold your hands still.
 If you move them, the dog might think you are being aggressive.
 Preventing dog attacks can be crucial in keeping all dogs in the same house safe.
 One important tip to remember is to avoid moving your hands toward the dogs during any interactions.
 This can trigger a territorial response and lead to aggression.